qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Project Trust Settings

-* :guilabel:`Behavior for untrusted project's embedded Python code`:
+* :guilabel:`Behavior for embedded scripts within projects of undetermined trust`:
   Use the dropdown menu to select how QGIS should respond when opening a project whose trust status has not yet been decided.
 Options include:

-  * :guilabel:`Never Execute`: block execution of all embedded Python code.
+  * :guilabel:`Never Execute`: block execution of all embedded scripts.
-  * :guilabel:`Never Ask for Trust`: execute all embedded Python code automatically for trusted projects or folders, without prompting.
-Denied projects are still blocked.
+  * :guilabel:`Never Ask for Trust`: no request for project trust is made;
+    undetermined or already denied projects have their embedded scripts blocked.
+    Only trusted projects or folders have their embedded scripts executed.
-  * :guilabel:`Ask for Trust`: QGIS will display a trust dialog listing all embedded code and prompt you to allow or deny execution.
+  * :guilabel:`Ask for Trust`: QGIS will display a trust dialog (see :numref:`figure_security_prompt`) listing all embedded scripts and prompt you to allow or deny execution.
-  * :guilabel:`Always Execute (Not recommended)`: enable execution of all embedded Python code.
+  * :guilabel:`Always Execute (Not recommended)`: enable execution of all embedded scripts;
+    not recommended because it bypasses all safety checks and can run untrusted or malicious code without prompting.

-* :guilabel:`Trusted projects and folders allowed Python code execution`:
+* :guilabel:`Trusted projects and folders allowing embedded script execution`:
   This list shows project files or folders that you have explicitly marked as trusted.
-Projects located in these paths are allowed to run their embedded Python code without prompting.
+Projects located in these paths are allowed to run their embedded scripts without prompting.
 Use the |symbologyAdd|:sup:`Add new trusted project` or
   |symbologyRemove|:sup:`Remove trusted project or folder` buttons to manage the list.

-* :guilabel:`Denied projects and folders Python code execution`:
+* :guilabel:`Untrusted projects and folders denied embedded script execution`:
   Paths listed here are explicitly marked as untrusted.
-Projects stored in these locations will never run embedded Python code.
+Projects stored in these locations will never run embedded scripts.
 Use the |symbologyAdd|:sup:`Add new project denial` or
   |symbologyRemove|:sup:`Remove denied project or folder` buttons to
   maintain the list.

-When opening a project containing embedded Python code and whose trust state is not yet known, QGIS will present a trust dialog.
+When opening a project containing embedded scripts and whose trust state is not yet known, QGIS will present a trust dialog.
 The dialog shows all embedded code blocks and allows you to preview them before deciding whether to trust the project.